New York City is this week’s setting for this picture by Dominic Remane from Toronto, Canada.

 Tell us about you and your photography?

-If you would like to participate to this series, send me an email at firstname.lastname@example.org with the following information :
+This series is open to anybody, so if you’d like to participate, send me an email at firstname.lastname@example.org with the following information :

 - your name and location